openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/title_number_guidelines.rst

 .. only:: Partners

+ A course title and number are required to create an About page.

-    For edx.org courses, you enter this information in Publisher.
+ * For courses on edx.org, you enter this information in Publisher.
    For more information, see :ref:`Pub Creating a Course`.

-    For courses on Edge, you enter this content in Studio.
+ * For courses on Edge, you enter this information in Studio.
 For more information, see :ref:`Creating a New Course`.

 .. only:: Open_edX